 |Are there any prerequisites to these upper division courses for the major?||

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||

 |Are there entry or prerequisite requirements for these Freshmen courses?||

-|Can any of my AP or IB tests count toward requirements in this major?||AP Chemistry with scores of 4 or 5 will give you credit for CHEM 115 (5-units), satisfy GE Areas B1 and GE B3 and 6 units total earned.]|
+|Can any of my AP or IB tests count toward requirements in this major?||AP Chemistry with exam scores of 4 or 5 will give students credit for CHEM 115.|

 College of Health & Social Sciences Student Resource Center